 What are Snapchat users looking for in content marketed to them you ask?
 Well, they aren’t looking to be marketed to at all.
-I have a previous blog explaining some of those thoughts and it can be found here.

 The trick is to market to your audience without them knowing it.
 And you may already use this strategy in your other marketing platforms.
 For your advertisements to work on snapchat it is necessary that they feel “organic.”
 Snapchat gives you the opportunity to do so by placing the advertisement you create in between the stories of friends and the pages on Snapchats channels.

 I have seen a couple of advertisement on Snapchat that have been in rotation and I thought they were actual posts from my friends.
 I would watch the whole advertisement (about a whole 5 seconds long) to the end and then realize it was an ad.
 I remember being impressed of their ability to make me believe the advertisement was a real story.
 Because they were able to do this, I was marketed to and awareness was grown.